skubalj/convolve2d/README.md

 ## Contributions:
 Is something not clear in the documentation?
 Do we need another kernel type?
-This library came about as a personal project, but feel free to submit issues or PRs on GitLab!
+This library came about as a personal project, but feel free to submit issues or PRs on GitHub!

 ## License:
 This crate is released under the terms of the MIT License.

-Copyright (C) 2021 Joseph Skubal
+Copyright (C) 2021-2025 Joseph Skubal